Airbus A350: A350F

 At the November 2021 Dubai Air Show, US lessor Air Lease Corporation became the launch customer with an order for seven to be delivered around 2026, among other Airbus airliners.
-The launch operator of the A350F will be Singapore Airlines, who ordered 7 aircraft at the 2022 Singapore Airshow, and deliveries will start from 2025.
+Air Lease Corporation cancelled its launch order in August 2025.
+The launch operator of the A350F was initially planned to be Singapore Airlines, which ordered 7 aircraft at the 2022 Singapore Airshow with deliveries expected to begin in 2026.
+In February 2025, Airbus announced that entry-into-service would be delayed until 2027 due to supply chain issues, particularly with Spirit Aerosystems which supplies the central fuselage section.
+After Air Lease Corporation's order cancellation, CMA CGM Air Cargo claimed in August 2025 that it would be the launch operator.